szabgab/slides/golang/strings.md

 ## Single and double quotes
 {id: single-and-double-quotes}

-* Double quote is for strings
+* Double quote is for strings - a series of bytes (uint8)
-* Single quote is for Runes
+* Single quote is for runes (alias for int32 signed integer) - a character value

 ## iterate over characters in a string